sucofunk/SUCOFUNKey/doc/manual.md

     REV
     Reverse changes the playback direction of a sample.
 Can be used with parameter changes to change the playback direction while playing a sample.

+    MUT
+    Mutes the channel the curseris currently on.
+Muted channels are displayed with a red line on the right side of the screen.

     CLS
     Clear Selection -> when used on a selection